-New release: Make good agreement templates
+New Release: Make Good Agreement templates

-The GasFields Commission has developed and released standardised make good agreement templates for use by water bore owners and industry.
+The GasFields Commission has developed and released Make Good Agreement (MGA) templates for use by water bore owners and industry.
 The MGA templates are the result of a comprehensive consultation process with relevant agriculture and gas industry peak bodies and government regulators.

 A responsible tenure holder is required to carry out a bore assessment to determine if a water bore has, or is likely to have, an "impaired capacity" as a result of gas development.
 An MGA is then required for all water bores that have undergone a bore assessment, even if the bore assessment has determined that the bore is never likely to become impaired.

 The agreed make good measures include any of three key outcomes:

-· ensure the bore owner has access to a reasonable quantity and quality of water for the bore’s authorised use or purpose, including, for example, bore works such as lowering the pump or deepening the bore, or installing a new bore;
+- ensure the bore owner has access to a reasonable quantity and quality of water for the bore’s authorised use or purpose, including, for example, bore works such as lowering the pump or deepening the bore, or installing a new bore;

-· carry out a plan to monitor the bore, including, for example, triggers for undertaking further bore assessments;
+- carry out a plan to monitor the bore, including, for example, triggers for undertaking further bore assessments;

-· give the bore owner monetary or non-monetary compensation for the bore's impaired capacity.
+- give the bore owner monetary or non-monetary compensation for the bore's impaired capacity.